 What's happened

-Federal authorities in Brooklyn have indicted over 30 individuals, including NBA figures, for operating illegal, high-tech poker games linked to mafia families since 2019.
-The scheme involved rigged tables, high-profile players, and victims losing millions.
+Federal authorities have indicted over 30 individuals, including NBA figures, for operating illegal, high-tech poker games tied to mafia families in New York City.
+The scheme involved rigged tables, high-profile players, and victims losing millions since 2019.
 The investigation highlights ongoing use of sophisticated technology in underground gambling.

 What's behind the headline?